brandontineo/Netflix/README.md

   - The writer is thread-safe after its properties are set (normal singleton behavior), so it can be used to write in multiple concurrent transactions: https://docs.spring.io/spring-batch/trunk/apidocs/org/springframework/batch/item/database/JdbcBatchItemWriter.html
   - While the readerr is thread safe in that using it to read from multiple threads is ok, that reader will not support restart when used via multiple threads.
 Hence I needed to set the save state to false: https://stackoverflow.com/questions/23780587/spring-batch-reader-in-multi-threader-job

-##### Final Remarking on Reading and Persisting Data
+##### Final Remarks on Reading and Persisting Data
 Even after all of the multithreading I found that reading in the data was taking far too long (roughly 5-6 minutes) and every some time my computer was not behaving properly likely because I needed to allocate more memory to the application I was using to run my Spring Project.
 Furthermore I found I could not even git commit the real tsv files themselves because they were too big.
 To that end I have committed the smaller tsv files and made it very easy to toggle between the smaller tsv files and the actual tsv files if desired by whoever runs this program.
-In IMBDConstants.java you ca simply comment out/comment in to toggle
+In ~IMBDConstants.java~ you ca simply comment out/comment in to toggle

 ```
 	// For testing
 	public static final String RATINGS_FILE = "sample-title.ratings.tsv";
 	public static final String TITLES_FILE = "sample-title.basics.tsv";